robinhoodis/example.com/docs/class2/module1/lab02/lab02.rst

    task*

-First of all, we will begin to configure a Sync-Group between our BIG-IP DNS servers.
-This will allow for DNS-related configurations to be kept in a consistent state between both BIG-IP DNS servers at all times.
+Configure a Sync-Group between our BIG-IP DNS servers.
+DNS-related configurations will replicate and be in a consistent state between both BIG-IP DNS servers at all times.
 Please see the article below for more information on BIG-IP DNS synchronization.

 |settings_KB_link|